andreas-kupries/fossil2git/README.md

-Support scripts to maintain a system for mirroring a set of fossil repositories to one or more git repositiories.
+Support scripts to maintain a system for mirroring a set of fossil repositories to one or more git repositories.

 Original code (bash) by Pat Thoyts, hardwired for the main Tcl/Tk repositories on core.tcl.tk and the github tcltk organization.